ARTICLES

 How to take care of a prayer plant?

-To take proper care of a calathea you need to take into account the lighting requirements - calatheas prefer indirect light -, the watering needs, and the temperature and best soil requirements.
+To take proper care of a calathea plant you need to take into account the lighting requirements - calathea prefer indirect light, the watering needs, and the temperature and best soil requirements.

 My calathea leaves are curling - what does that mean?

 Do you see your calathea leaves curling?
 It can mean you're not caring properly for your calathea plant.
-Maybe you haven't the best soil for calatheas or you over or underwater your calathea plant or you leave it for too long in tap water.
+Its best recommended to check the soil and issues of over or underwatering and not too leave the plant for too long in tap water.

 Are calatheas safe for pets?